romeerez/orchid-orm/docs/src/guide/relation-queries.md

 // find many authors and load their books: const booksFromManyAuthors = await db.author.where({ id: { in: [1, 2, 3] } })
   .books;

+// imagine a book has many reviews,
+// load book reviews for an author, in a one query: const bookReviews = await db.author.findBy({ name: '...' }).books.reviews;

 // filter both authors and books and load books in one query: const filteredBooks = await db.author